 - a.
-All notices and publicity for recognized and authorized student organizations (registered student organizations, living unit organizations, major governing groups, and ASMSU) to be posted in residence halls shall be cleared through the Department of Residence Life, G-64 Wilson Hall. - All other notices or publicity shall be cleared by the hall director.
+All notices and publicity for recognized and authorized student organizations (registered student organizations, living unit organizations, major governing groups, and ASMSU) to be posted in residence halls shall be cleared through the Department of Residence Life, G-64 Wilson Hall. - b.
+All other notices or publicity shall be cleared by the hall director.
 A blanket approval may be issued by the manager of residence halls or Department of Residence Life. - c.
 No advertising for commercial interests will be permitted. - d.
-Size of notices and publicity shall not exceed 12 inches x 18 inches.
+Size of notices and publicity shall not exceed 12 inches x 18 inches. - e.
+Each individual residence hall shall have final authority to make exceptions in regard to its policy of bulletin board maintenance.